 Snapchat is one of the social media success stories and is here to stay.
 It seems like the simple ideas really are the best with the ability to send photos and video that are only available for a few seconds a real hit.
 This is our complete guide to Snapchat including Face Swap, lenses, filters, geofilters and loads more.

-If you're in any doubt as to Snapchat's success then get your head round the fact is has more than 100 million daily users globally.
-Although it started with just photos, it now records 8 billion video views per day and has even launched its own smartglasses called Snapchat Spectacles - you can find out more about Snapchat's glasses in our Snapchat Spectacles review.
+If you're in any doubt as to Snapchat's success then get your head round the fact it has more than 100 million daily users globally.
+Although it started with just photos, it now records 8 billion video views per day.

 How to use Snapchat